viennamesh/viennamesh-dev/README.md

 License

-ViennaMesh (everything in viennamesh directory) is distributed under GNU LGPL license Netgen (everything in external/netgen) is distributed under GNU LGPLv2 license (see external/netgen/LICENSE file for more information)
+ViennaMesh (everything in viennamesh directory) is distributed under MIT(X11) license.
+Please note, that every external library comes with its on license.
+See LICENSE file for more details.
-Tetgen (everything in external/tetgen) is distributed under GNU Affero General Public License (see external/tetgen/LICENSE file for more information)
-Triangle (everything in external/triangle) is freely distributed for non-commercial purposes (see external/triangle/LICENSE file for more information)

 System requirements for the developer version: